 Many of my patients are active and want to continue to exercise.
 All of them more importantly want to continue to be pain free while they enjoy an active lifestyle.
 It is for this reason that I continue my educational work within the fitness industry.

 I am a consultant to many national fitness organizations as well as local gyms in NYC.
 I continually work to keep fitness clients and my fitness patients from becoming injured both in and out of the gyms.

 My patients learn how to identify the potential for damage in all movements within their lives, both in and out of the Gym.
 They can take a fitness class and see the potential for injury in each movement they are taught by their instructor.
 They can identify and correct a movement they are asked to do by their trainers.
 They can also educate their trainers and instructors on what is destructive and what needs to be modified or to be omitted in terms of all exercises.

-Whether you have a trainer or instructor that needs to be guided or if you are looking for someone who I trust and so can you, medically guided exercise programs are designed to keep you moving, feeling good, and avoiding injury from exercise.
+Whether you have a trainer or instructor that needs to be guided or if you are looking for someone who I trust and so can you, clinician guided exercise programs are designed to keep you moving, feeling good, and avoiding injury from exercise.